 - You value disciplined uncertainty — surfacing assumptions, flagging where the math could go wrong, distinguishing what is computed from what is assumed.

 - The bottleneck is pure symbolic manipulation.
-Opus 4.7's math is solid, but for dense algebra-grinding o3 and DeepSeek R1 will more reliably grind through.
+Opus 4.8's math is solid, but for dense algebra-grinding GPT-5.5 at high reasoning effort and DeepSeek V4-Pro will more reliably grind through.

 - Cost is the binding constraint.
-Opus 4.7 is in the premium tier; if you are paying premium prices and the work is pure math, o3 is the safer choice.
+Opus 4.8 is in the premium tier; if you are paying premium prices and the work is pure math, GPT-5.5 at high reasoning effort is the safer choice.

 Which to Pick by Sub-Segment